 From solar panels to bamboo to formaldehyde-free kitchens, it’s all about consciously selecting materials and products that minimize waste, conserve energy, and create a healthier indoor environment.

-One innovative material that architects and end-users alike love is insulated concrete forms, or ICFs.
+One innovative material that architects and end-users alike love for its sustainable design is insulated concrete forms.
 Offering superior energy efficiency, consistency in performance, and lower utility costs than wood framing, ICFs are a responsible choice for an eco-friendly home or net-zero building.
 For maximum design flexibility, Nudura interlocking blocks can be custom cut any shape or radius to create unique custom structures.

 With climate change affecting global water supplies while increasing temperatures and droughts, reducing water consumption has never been more important.
 Including water efficiency strategies is also a requirement of many certification programs, such as LEED v4.